 On 16 September Anne-Eva Nieuwelink defended her PhD at both Utrecht University and the University of Twente (UT).
-Her counterpart Jeroen Vollenbroek, who mainly did his research at the UT, already defended his PhD in January, but Nieuwelink’s defence had to be rescheduled due to the pandemic.
+Her counterpart Jeroen Vollenbroek, who mainly did his research at the UT, already defended his PhD in January, but Nieuwelink’s defense had to be rescheduled due to the pandemic.
 The two researchers form the first MCEC Joint Doctorate between the universities of Utrecht and Twente.

 “I was surprised to notice how easy it was to collaborate so intensively with someone from a completely different field,” says Anne-Eva Nieuwelink.
 “Jeroen is an electrical engineer, I’m a chemist, which means we almost didn’t speak each other’s language.
 But that went unexpectedly smoothly and was actually a lot of fun.
 And now, at the end of the ride, we’re paranymphs at each other’s PhD defence.”